-James Suckling believes millennials will change the way the world approaches wine, and he’s making the most of it.
+James Suckling believes millennials will change the way the world approaches wine.
 The members of his small staff of innovators are all under 30, and he relies on them heavily to influence the look and feel of his brand.
-These days, the James Suckling brand includes more than writing wine reviews, it includes producing wine-related documentaries, putting on international wine events, and collaborating with luxury designers to create new products for the wine industry.
+These days, James Suckling does more than write wine reviews, he produces wine-related documentaries, puts on international wine events, and collaborates with luxury designers to create new products for the wine industry.

-James lives in Napa Valley, Hong Kong, and Tuscany.
-He’s American, and Napa Valley is the premier wine scene in the US, so it makes sense that he has a base here.
-He lived in Tuscany for so long that it is now like a second home to him, so that also makes sense.
+James divides his time between his homes in Napa Valley, Tuscany, and Hong Kong.
+Napa Valley is the site of the premier wine scene in the US, so it makes sense that he has a base there.
+He lived in Tuscany for over 10 years as the Senior Editor and European Bureau Chief of Wine Spectator – Italy is like a second home to him.
 But Asia?
-He finds it the most dynamic place for wine now, and so it’s the place where he spends the most time.
+He says it’s the most dynamic place for wine now, and it’s also the place where he spends the most time.
 He’s holding his signature events like “Great Wines of the World” in Hong Kong and Beijing.
 He’s working on [an undisclosed] deal with the Ministry of Agriculture in China.
 And he’s possibly their best wine ambassador when he says things to journalists such as, “The future is in Asia.”

-I suppose it’s not surprising when you realize the conglomerate luxury brand owner LVMH is now making wine on the border of Tibet.
-In fact, their wine, a Cabernet Sauvignon, Cabernet-Franc, and Merlot blend – is the Chinese wine that won over James.
+I suppose considering Asia as the wine frontier isn’t surprising when you realize the conglomerate luxury brand owner LVMH is now making wine on the border of Tibet.
+In fact, their wine, a Cabernet Sauvignon, Cabernet-Franc, and Merlot blend – is the first Chinese wine that won over James.

 James is no stranger to the luxury world.
-He lives on the Ferragamo Estate in Tuscany, and collaborated with the family to create a leather wine briefcase to hold wine bottles and wine glasses.
+When in Italy, he lives on the Ferragamo Estate in Tuscany, and he collaborated with the family to create a leather wine briefcase to hold bottles and glasses.
 He partnered with Lalique to make the “The 100 Points Collection” of crystal wine glasses.
 The handmade briefcase and Lalique glasses combo retails for up to $8,500.

 But these are his side projects, not his mainstay.
 He’s focused on sharing his wine knowledge in every way possible.
 “I didn’t spend 25 years in the business not to share it,” he says.
 He began his post-Wine Spectator career with a website designed to offer wine education, as well as to critique wines.

 He wasn’t wowed by the experience.
-He quickly found that because so much information on the internet is free, people are reluctant to pay for content, and he struggled with the rampant copyright infringement he battled.
+He quickly found that people were reluctant to pay for content because so much information on the internet was free, and he struggled with the rampant copyright infringement he battled.

-Then Mike D. Diamond, of The Beastie Boys, told him that it was because of copyright infringement that his iconic band went on tour again, instead of selling music.
-They changed their approach to music, and it inspired James to do the same with wine.
+Then Mike D. Diamond, of The Beastie Boys, told him that copyright infringement had caused his iconic band to go back on tour instead of selling music.
+This inspired James to do the same with wine.
 The millennial wine event was born.
 “My goal is to host the best wine events, and to attract younger consumers who want to have fun and taste interesting wines.”